charles-adedotun/n8n-docker-postgres/README.md

 ## Requirements

 - Docker and Docker Compose
-- macOS (tested) or Linux environment
+- macOS (tested) or Linux environment on your local machine
 - 2GB+ RAM recommended
 - 10GB+ free disk space

 ## Installation

-1. Clone this repository or download and extract it to your desired location.
+1. Clone this repository or download and extract it to your desired location on your local machine.

 2. Navigate to the project directory:
    ```bash